 Many words like “non-toxic” or “clean beauty” are also not regulated and do not have a legal definition.
 Just because something is labeled with one of these terms doesn’t mean it is better or safer.
 These terms are simply marketing.
 You must read the ingredient label to know whether a product contains ingredients you may want to avoid.

 Pregnancy Warnings on Labels

 Cosmetic and skincare products are not required to have FDA approval before they go on the market.
 There is an exception to this rule for color additives.
 The legal responsibility for the safety of products is on the companies and individuals who manufacture or market these products.
-In an abundance of caution, and to avoid litigation, it is common to see a warning or disclaimer on many products about pregnant or breastfeeding women.
+In an abundance of caution and to avoid litigation, it is common to see a warning or disclaimer on many products about pregnant or breastfeeding women.
 It usually reads, “Consult with a doctor if pregnant or breastfeeding” or “Do not use if pregnant or breastfeeding.”
-If you question whether a product is safe, you can always bring it with you to your next prenatal appointment and run it by your doctor or midwife.
+If you question whether a product is safe, you can always bring it to your next prenatal appointment and run it by your doctor or midwife.

 You Have Lots of Options

 You may have products you love that work and are comfortable with the ingredients.
 Perfect, don’t change a thing.
 On the other end of the spectrum, you may want to be overly cautious and rehaul your products to be as safe as possible during pregnancy.
 Or you may fall somewhere in the middle, where you want to take some precautions without sacrificing your favorite products.
 Navigating pregnancy is about finding solutions that fit you, which will differ from one parent to the next.

 Factors to Consider with Potential Risks of Ingredients